“Please contact us during normal business hours.”

 The problem with human call centers has always been the wait-time.
 We have all experienced this – “Your wait time is estimated to be 10 minutes.”
 Not acceptable.
 Companies tried to ease the pain by giving customers the option to get a call back when they were “up.”
 This was somewhat satisfactory, but still consumers have to wait to get their issue resolved.

 Live chats addressed the wait-time problem somewhat.
-But when a chatbot is put into play, even a simple one, it can respond to customer’s issue with a pre-defined set of answers.
+But when a chatbot is put into play, even a simple one, it can respond to customer’s issues with a pre-defined set of answers.
 This way multiple questions and issues from clients can be solved simultaneously.

 This lightens the call centers employees’ workload and lets them focus on more complex cases.
 As a result, your money is saved, and customers receive more efficient and rapid response times.